DenisVoloshin/crawler/README.md

 #### 1. Clone and build a jar file

-Clone the repository using git tool, master branch has a latest code
+Clone the repository using git tool, master branch has the latest code

 #### 2. Run Build from CMD